MahdiehSoleimani/django_social_media/README.md

 This is a social media platform built using Django, where users can create profiles, share posts, follow other users, like/dislike posts, and comment on them.
 In fact this is my first django project.

 ## Database Structure
-This Django application utilizes a database to store and manage various entities and their relationships.
-The following ERD provides a visual representation of the database structure:
+This utility takes a plain text description of entities, their attributes and the relationships between entities and produces a visual diagram modeling the description.
+The visualization is produced by using Dot with GraphViz.
+There are limited options for specifying color and font information.
+Also, erd can output graphs in a variety of formats, including but not limited to: pdf, svg, eps, png, jpg, plain text and dot.

+Here's an example of the output produced by erd (click on it for a larger PNG version):

 ![1.png](..%2F1.png)